 2. The Insurer may accept your claim;

-3. The Insurer may maintain the rejection of your claim, and request a Certificate of Genuine Dispute be issued;
+3. The Insurer may maintain the rejection of your claim and request a Certificate of Genuine Dispute be issued;

 4. The Insurer may request you be assessed by the Medical Panel.

-If a Certificate of Genuine Dispute is issued at conciliation, you will have the opportunity to challenge the Insurer’s decision at Court.
+If a Certificate of Genuine Dispute is issued at conciliation, you will have the opportunity to challenge the Insurer’s decision in Court.
 There is no time limit in referring a dispute to the Magistrates Court once a Certificate of Genuine Dispute has been issued.

 Issuing proceedings in the Magistrates Court